Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 - 13 years old: Will increase in distance to 54/80.
-The small increase in the pitching distance and base paths gets them ready for the next step, which is a full size field.
+The small increase in the pitching distance and base paths gets them ready for the next step, which is a full-sized field.
 The wall here will be about 300 feet.

-- 14 years old: Kids who are fourteen have probably reached the full size baseball field, or 60/90.
+- 14 years old: Kids who are 14 have probably reached the full-sized baseball field, or 60/90.
 This is the same sized field they will play on for as long as they play the game.
 The wall will be somewhere around 300 feet down the lines and 400 feet in center.

 Dimensions of Major League Ballparks

-Well we've already discussed the size of the baseball field for Major League Baseball, but it doesn't quite end there.
+Well, we've already discussed the size of the baseball field for Major League Baseball (MLB), but it doesn't quite end there.
 Each field in MLB has a little different layout when it comes to the stands for the crowds and for the home run fence.

-In left field, you'll find the shortest distance for a wall at only 310 feet, the catch is that it's 37 feet tall!
+In left field, you'll find the shortest distance for a wall at only 310 feet at Boston's Fenway Park.
+The catch is that it's 37 feet tall!

 Build a Team Around the Park's Dimensions